RedPillNow/now-context/README.md

 }
 ```

-Once the context is updated with a new item, or an existing item is updated a new PubSub event will be triggered:
-* Context Item is updated - nowContextItemUpdated
-* Context Item is added - nowContextItemAdded
+## Events

+There are 4 events which now-context emits:

+`document.now-context-loaded` - Fired when the now-context element is available
+`nowContextItemUpdated` - This is a [Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) and is accessible via the `NowContext.UPDATED_EVENT` property
+`nowContextItemAdded` - This is a Symbol and is accessible via the `NowContext.ADDED_EVENT` property
+`nowContextItemDeleted` - This is a Symbol and is accessible via the `NowContext.DELETED_EVENT` property

 ## PubSub System